veniamin-ilmer/veniamin-ilmer.github.io/fats.md

 ### Bad Trans Fats

 Food processing companies make trans fats with a process called hydrogenation.
-They do this because it makes the food last longer.
+They do this because it makes the oil last longer.
 But it is not good for you.

 Companies are known to hide their trans fats from the nutrition label by rounding it amount down to 0 grams.
 The way to tell if there are any trans fats is by checking for the words "hydrogenated oil" or "partially hydrogenated oil" in the ingredients listing.